Updated by Charis

 Title*: This is the title of your audio track.

 Description*: This is the place to include any descriptive information about this track.

 Action steps: Do you have any call to action for your listeners after they listen to this track?
 Any “homework assignment”?
 If so, include it here.
 This entry is optional.

 Notes: In the Notes section, you can upload supplementary material that provides additional value added to your listeners. e.g. presentation slides, worksheets, background readings.
 The upload must be a PDF or an image file.
 This item is optional.

-Keep the episodes non-public
+Keep the tracks non-public

 On the other hand, if your soundcast consists of multiple tracks, it may be a good idea to allow potential customers to sample listen one or two of your tracks.
 In that case, you want to have this switch on, for the "sample" tracks.
 So that people will be able to play the tracks from your soundcast landing page, before they make a purchase.

 Finally, after you're done with creating the track, don't forget to hit the "publish" button on the right side of your screen to save your track.